 |

-Laurens E Howle, Associate Professor of Mechanical Engineering and Materials Science and Director of Graduate Studies
+Laurens E. Howle, Professor in the Thomas Lord Department of Mechanical Engineering and Materials Science

 A key problem facing researchers studying convection in fluid-saturated porous media is the lack of a general, non-invasive method for pattern visualization and wave number measurement.
 Professor Howle designed innovative porous media which allow optical techniques to be used for the first time as a pattern visualization tool in the study of porous media convection.